nbrisbois/Animator/resources/README.md

 # GenerateFiles
 Main function that generate a .txt file that consists information for animation that represents the scenery of a rainy day with a rocket rising up.
+You can then run Excellence using the generated .txt file.

 # GenerateBrickBreaker
 Main function that generate a .txt file that consists information for animation that represents the brick breaker game.
+You can then run Excellence using the generated .txt file.